 Two Go Power Flex-100’s will provide you with 50 amp hours a day… and so on and so forth.

 How to Get the Most out of Your Boat’s Solar Panels

 Bear in mind the following tips to maximize the energy your solar panels will produce:

 1) Keep your panels as perpendicular to the incoming sun’s rays as possible: All panels will produce more power if they get direct sunlight.
 Mount your panels as best possible so they can be aimed in the appropriate direction, no matter what the season, course, or latitude.

 2) Consider shadows when placing your panels: The output of a panel drops dramatically when under a shadow, even if only 10 percent of the panel is covered.
 A small shadow can reduce the panel’s output by 50 percent or more.
 When something as large as a boom, radar scanner, or mast casts its shadow on a panel, your output goes down dramatically.

 3) Keep your panels cool: It’s not easy to keep a black surface cool in the sun, but panel output can go down as the temperature rises, so if you can provide some ventilation on the backside of the panel, you may be able to pick up a decent increase in energy production.
 The colder the panel, the higher the output.
 For instance, a solar panel’s performance on a clear, cold winter day can be 30 to 40 percent over rated specs!

 We carry Go Power Marine Solar Panels, Chargers, Inverters and Solar Power Kits.
-Go Power provides cutting-edge, high-grade monocrystalline cell solar panels that give you the most power out of your panels, and industry leading warranties.
-Engineered to work far better than competition in low light or overcast conditions.
+Go Power provides cutting-edge, high-grade monocrystalline cell solar panels and.
+Engineered to work well in competition in low light or overcast conditions.
 You can find Go Power Solar Panels, here.